cruxppc/cruxppc-ng-3.5/README.md

 ### Usage overview:

-  There is no install CD at this time.
-CRUX-PPC installation is done manually.

-  Download the root filesystem tarball from the releases area.
-  The root filesystem consists mostly of packages from the Crux "core" ports.
-A small handful of particularly useful "opt" packages are also included in the root filesystem.

-  The user extracts the root filesystem into the disk partition or directory that will contain the crux ppc system.

-  If bootable crux system is desired, the user will build the CRUX kernel and configure the bootloader to boot the crux system.
-A sample kernel configuration file is provided (under kernel) that may be helpful in creating the kernel.
-CRUX users normally configure and build their own kernels but A prebuilt starter kernel may also be found in the releases area that may be useful in getting the initial CRUX system up and running quickly.

-  Alternativelyl, the CRUX-PPC system may be used simply as a chroot environment, in which case no kernel/bootloader is required.
+  The handbook provides details of the CRUXPPC install process.
+Essentially, download the CD iso file, burn a CD and boot it.

-  The user will likely need to install a number of additional packages to have a crux system that meets their needs.
+  The user will may need to install a number of additional packages beyond what is provided by the install CD to have a crux system that meets their needs.

   Selected prebuilt packages from "opt", "xorg" and maybe "contrib" may be found in the releases area.
-These are optional, not required, packages and are provided to help speed up the creation of the final CRUX PPC system.
+These are optional, not required, packages, typically requiring a long build time and are provided to help speed up the creation of the final CRUX PPC system.

   A more detailed description of installing and configuring CRUX PPC can be found in the handbook and release notes.